On this page

 • Career Start, which subsidises post-school certificate III qualifications

-• fee-for-service arrangements with external RTOs.
+• fee-for-service arrangements with externally Registered Training Organisations.

-Absolutely.
+Yes.
 Year 10 students are eligible for DTET-funded qualifications under VETiS 2026.

 Students can continue their training in 2026 with their current provider under a continuing student agreement.

-Training delivery partners FAQs
+Training delivery partners

-School RTOs are funded by the Department of Education to support vocational pathways and are not eligible for DTET funding.
+School RTOs are funded by the Department of Education to support vocational pathways and are not eligible for funding.

 Yes, but only under a third-party arrangement, which must not exceed 50% of the total training and assessment services for each qualification at each school.